alphagov/govuk-developer-docs/source/manual/covid-19-services.html.md

 For both applications, when the user submits the form on the "Check your answers" page, the application writes user data to the database.

-The application only has permission to write items to the database.
+The vulnerable people form application only has permission to write items to the database.
 For security and privacy reasons, there's no way to read or change already-submitted user data.

-Developers should not have access to the production database.
+Developers should not have access to the production database for the vulnerable people form application.

+The business volunteering form application can both read and write to it's database as the security and privacy requirements are lower.

+Developers may treat data in the business volunteering form to the same standards as any other GOV.UK personal data store, and are able to access it for legitimate development duties.

 ## Hosting